EDUCATION

 • Are Online Options Available?
 Yes

-• An ADN with a combination of on-campus, online, and hybrid classwork and clinical rotations
+• Types of programs: An ADN with a combination of on-campus, online, and hybrid classwork and clinical rotations

 6. Clark State College

-Students who attend Clark State College’s paramedic-to-RN program in Ohio can earn an ADN.
-Students also have an option to continue their education for another two years and earn a BSN.
+Students who attend Clark State College’s paramedic-to-RN program at the Beavercreek location in Ohio can earn an ADN.
+Students also have the option to continue their education for another two years and earn a BSN.

 • Job placement rates: 100% of students became employed within 12 months of graduation from the program.